ShoabSaadat/iVina/README.md

 ## 9. Create result files
 It creates:
 - A results file for each receptor with finalized info (using -r flag)
 - Chosen ligands are put into results_receptor folder with n number of ligands (using -rc flag) n is provided by you.
-A final combined results fle is also created.
+A final combined results fle is also created along with a chosen ligands sdf file in the order of binding affinity.

 Use in the same order as provided.
 ```